Why do we underestimate how long it will take to complete a task?

 How it all started

 The planning fallacy was first proposed by Daniel Kahneman & Amos Tversky, two foundational figures in the field of behavioural economics.
 In a 1977 paper, Kahneman and Tversky argued that, when making predictions about the future, people tend to rely largely on intuitive judgments that are often inaccurate.
-However, the types of errors that people make are not random, but systematic, indicating that they resulted from uniform cognitive biases.
+However, the types of errors that people make are not random, but systematic, indicating that they result from uniform cognitive biases.

 In this paper, Kahnemany & Tversky brought up planning as an example of how bias interferes with our forecasts for the future.
 “Scientists and writers,” they said, apparently drawing from experience, “are notoriously prone to underestimate the time required to complete a project, even when they have considerable experience of past failures to live up to planned schedules.”
 They named this phenomenon the “planning fallacy” and argued that it arose from our tendency to ignore distributional (outside) data.5